 Investors with a financial plan can feel greater confidence when making financial decisions in part because their potential tax liability has also been addressed.
 This might include identifying deductions and timing as well as exploring ways to reduce taxable income, such as maxing out your retirement plans.
 Your Advisor may also suggest twice yearly reviews to find strategies for minimizing your tax obligation.

-· Protect assets
+· Protect assets with insurance products

 · Grow a portfolio